GoogleCloudPlatform/datashare-toolkit/README.md

 _This is not an officially supported Google product._

-The ```BigQuery Datashare Toolkit (BQDS)``` is a solution for data publishers to ingest and entitle GCP-native datasets in [BigQuery](https://cloud.google.com/bigquery/).
-Your data licensees can be freed from the toil of transferring, normalizing, and loading their datasets into GCP from source data files.
-Publishers upload data to a storage bucket and allocate  permissioned datasets virtually — using BigQuery [authorized views](https://cloud.google.com/bigquery/docs/authorized-views).
-This results in less friction and toil for both publishers and consumers and can be viewed as a parallel distribution channel specific to data customers running infrastructure on GCP.
+The ```BigQuery Datashare Toolkit (BQDS)``` is a solution for data publishers to easily manage datasets residing within BigQuery  [BigQuery](https://cloud.google.com/bigquery/) for.
+The toolkit includes functionality to ingest and entitle data, relieving consumers from much of the toil involved in onboarding datasets from a variety of providers.
+Publishers upload data files to a storage bucket and allocate permissioned datasets using BigQuery [authorized views](https://cloud.google.com/bigquery/docs/authorized-views).
+This results in less friction for both publishers and consumers.

 While ```BQDS``` is used for data management and entitlement, it does *not* manage any commercial aspects of delivery.
-Hence, it is assumed that publishers already have licensing arrangements and that your customers have furnished you the GCP account ID's corresponding to their entitled principals.
+Hence, it is assumed that publishers already have licensing arrangements and that consumers have furnished you the GCP account ID's corresponding to their entitled users.
 These are required for the creation of the authorized views within BigQuery.

 ```BQDS``` is open-source.
 Some supporting infrastructure, such as [storage buckets](https://cloud.google.com/storage/), serverless functions, and BigQuery datasets, must be maintained within GCP  by publishers in order to use BQDS.
 As a consumer, when your GCP account is added to the publisher entitlements, you can view published data as if it were your own, ready to integrate into your analytics workflow, machine learning model, or runtime application.
 Publishers are responsible for managing the limited BQDS support infrastructure for their datasets.
 While consumers are billed for BigQuery compute and networking, Publishers incur costs only on the storage of their data in BigQuery and Cloud Storage.